Degrees and Certifications:

 Bachelor of Science in Applied Mathematics and Secondary Teaching Certification from Texas A&M University

 I have lived in San Antonio since I was 15 years old.
 I attended high school at San Antonio Christian School, where I graduated in 1994.
 I then attended college at Texas A&M University, where I graduated in 1998 with a degree in Applied Mathematics.
-This is my twentieth year teaching - I taught at Roosevelt my first year, then I was at Madison for three years, and now I am at Churchill for my sixteenth year.
-I am married and have 2 children, ages 15 and 18.
+This is my twenty-third year teaching - I taught at Roosevelt my first year, then I was at Madison for three years, and now I am at Churchill for my nineteenth year.

 1. Origami Flower Design - This article deals specifically with the use of right triangle trigonometry in the construction of radial crease patterns that I have used to create a few specific origami flowers.
 This was kind of a one-time puzzle I was interested in solving and does not represent what I do on a regular basis to construct the majority of my designs.